mayaanne/foundations/week-2/README.md

 This week is a big week - it will take  40-50 hours to complete.
 In the first half you'll whizz around HTML and CSS basics (approx 20-25 hours) and in the part you'll dive into solving JavaScript challenges (approx 20 hours).
 You'll then need to work and EDA facilitator to establish your learning plan.
 To help with this workload, we recommend you:

+- Plan your week.
+How will you factor in 40-50 hours of work?
 - Keep to the timebox suggestions - Foundations is about breadth of learning, not depth of learning.
-- Use the solving solutions techniques and methodology as described [here]()
+- Use the solving solutions techniques and methodology as described [here](../resources/writing-solutions.md)